-- Theft: If your custom bike is stolen, you can be compensated through this insurance.
+- Theft: If your bike is stolen, you can be compensated through this type of policy.

-- Custom Parts & Equipment: Usually covers up to $3,000 of custom parts/equipment on your bike.
+- Custom Parts & Equipment: Usually covers up to $3,000 of modified parts/equipment on your bike.

-- Medical Payment: If you do not have health insurance, this will cover payments because of an accident.
+- Medical Payment: If you do not have health coverage, this will cover payments because of an accident.

 - Roadside Assistance: From replacing flat tires to repairing your motorcycle.
 Read more about this policy here.

-You can choose the best insurance available for your custom motorcycle as long as it falls within the requirements of your state.
+You can choose the best insurance available for your customized motorcycle as long as it falls within the requirements of your state.

 Types of Customized Motorcycles:

-There are many different types of custom motorcycles which include, but are not limited to the following;
+There are many different types of tailor made motorcycles which include, but are not limited to the following;

 - Café Racer